Aksh-Bansal-dev/go-terminal-chat/README.md

 ![Screenshot from 2022-06-26 00-07-55](https://user-images.githubusercontent.com/63552235/175786432-8eda8517-0630-4394-ab43-587f499e67b2.png)

-A simple multithreaded terminal chat app built using Golang.
+A terminal chat app built using Golang.

 ## How to use?